-Document Review¶
+VIBE Review¶

 VIBE Review extends the document assembly platform to support structured document compliance review.
-Instead of generating documents through interviews, Review templates evaluate existing documents against a set of requirements.
+Instead of generating documents through interviews, review templates evaluate existing documents against a set of requirements.

-What is Document Review?¶
+What is VIBE Review?¶

 - Human-authored requirements as the source of truth